philiplinden/bevy_repl/README.md

 - **Derive pattern** - Seamlessly integrate with clap's derive pattern
 - **Command history** - Use keybindings to navigate past commands
+- **Help text and command completion** - Use `clap`'s help text and completion features to provide a better REPL experience and allow for command discovery.
 - **Support for games with TUIs** - The REPL is designed to work as a sort of sidecar to the normal terminal output, so _in theory_ it should be compatible with games that use a TUI.
 Who knows if it actually works.